unkn0wn-root/resterm/README.md

 Headers and `@grpc-metadata key: value` directives attach gRPC metadata. `resterm` resolves templates before invoking the call, displays headers/trailers and the JSON response, and records each invocation in history with the gRPC status code.

-Inline/request/file-level variables continue to match the VS Code REST Client, with environment resolution from `rest-client.env.json` / `resterm.env.json`, the selected environment, and OS environment variables.
+Inline, request-, and file-level variables resolve against the selected environment file (`resterm.env.json` or `rest-client.env.json`), then fall back to OS environment variables.

 ## Development